SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Binding is intimately connected with scoping, as scope determines which names bind to which objects. static = early binding is name binding during compile-time dynamic = late binding is name binding during runtime
+Binding is intimately connected with scoping, as scope determines which names bind to which objects. static = early binding is name binding during compile-time dynamic = late binding is name binding during runtime dynamic/late binding enables duck typing duck typing is calling a method without caring about its type, and seeing if it works.

 #### namespaces